 Press "Install" to start the installation process.

 8. Confirm success: If all steps are successful, you should get a Setup Complete dialog.
-Go to the To further ensure normal operation of SERENEDI, go to C:\serenedi\shared\pipeline, and look for the following folder structure:
+To further ensure normal operation of SERENEDI, go to C:\serenedi\shared\pipeline, and look for the following folder structure: